cn-uofbasel/ccn-lite/doc/README-unix.md

 # Prerequisites

 CCN-lite requires OpenSSL.
-You can use the following to install it:
+Use the following to install it:
 * Ubuntu: `sudo apt-get install libssl-dev`
 * OS X: `brew install openssl`